wurom/VIP/book.md

 Becoming a super hero is a fairly straight forward process:

-{% hint style="info" %}
 Super-powers are granted randomly so please submit an issue if you're not happy with yours.
-{% endhint %}

 Once you're strong enough, save the world: